Biotis/public-data-etl-korea_Douzone_Internship/README_en.md

 ## 🧹 Example Data

 - Sample processed files (100 records) are provided in `data/`.
-- Actual API keys and real-world data are not included for privacy.
+- Actual API keys are not included for privacy.

 ---